lukemerrick/lukemerrick.com/projects/index.md

 ---
 layout: project
-title: all projects
+title: projects
-excerpt: "projects I have been involved with"
+excerpt: "some projects I have been involved with"
 comments: false
 ---